There are a number of Medicare funded Health Assessments and your GP can Bulkbill these services:

 Some of the areas of discussion will include:

-All of our seniors report back how much they enjoy their annual long health check.
+All senior patients report back how much they enjoy their annual long health check with our practice nurse and their GP.

 Your doctor can complete the Australian Type 2 Diabetes Assessment Tool.

 If you rate as being at high risk for diabetes then you are eligible for a comprehensive assessment to assist you to reduce your diabetes risk by making changes to your diet and lifestyle.
-We book an hour with a practice nurse and then 15-30 minutes with your GP.
+You will have an hour with our practice nurse and then 15-30 minutes with your GP.

 You can have this check once every 3 years.

-If you are at risk of developing a chronic disease, based on lifestyle factors, current health issues or your family history, you can have a Medicare Funded health assessment once between the ages of 40 and 49.
+If you are at risk of developing a chronic disease, based on lifestyle factors, current health issues or your family history, you are eligible for a Medicare Funded health assessment once between the ages of 40 and 49.

-We book an hour with a practice nurse followed by 15-30 minutes with your GP.
-We address issues such as age appropriate screening, diet, lifestyle, weight loss etc.
+We will have an hour with our practice nurse followed by 15-30 minutes with your GP.
+Issues such as age appropriate screening, diet, lifestyle, weight loss etc will be addressed during your appointment.

 Your child is eligible if he or she has turned 3 years, and has not yet turned 5.